JdotCarver/MHWS-MultiDetect/README.md

 # 🌟 The Good Stuff
 [🔗 **Direct link to the method]**
 This method only supports 27 out of the 44 possible states!
-We need help mapping out the remaining ones!
+Please help out mapping the remaining ones!
 See [link] on how you can help.

 # Overview
 The goal is simple: